CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/timing/parse_timing_pcluster.md

    - [ ] DisableSimultaneousMultithreading= true
    - [ ] DisableSimultaneousMultithreading= false

-### Use parse_timing.r script to examine timings of each process in CMAQ
+### parse_timing.r script can be used examine timings of each process in CMAQ

 ```
 cd qa_scripts